top of page

 FAQ

-Can I apply for the 1497 Writers Lab if I don’t live in America or if I’m not a US Citizen?
+Can I apply for the 1497 Features Lab if I don’t live in America or if I’m not a US Citizen?

-Will 1497 pay for my travel to New York City if I’m selected?
+Will 1497 pay for my travel to the Retreat in Malibu, California if I’m selected?

 Can writing teams submit?